lisatitshall/UK-seafood/README.md

 - For numerical columns changed NA to null and changed the column type to whole number or decimal as appropriate.
 - Checked that all year/population combinations from SupplyComposition were the same.
 Created a UKPopulation table with year and population and removed population from SupplyComposition.
 - Checked that all species/nutritional information columns were the same.
 Created a FishNutrition table which lists nutritional information e.g. protein per 100g and removed these columns from SupplyComposition.
 - From SeafoodMatchingList I created a FishTypesCFValues table to list fish species, their categories as designated by the SACN and ISSCAAP and the CF value for different data suppliers.
 Some of the species had trailing spaces so these were removed using the Trim option.
 A few species had their name changed in a custom column to be more specific e.g. "fish dish" was changed to "fish dish other", "fish dish oily" or "fish dish lean" depending on the SACN type.
 Supplier was used as a pivot column to get one row per species and the different CF values by supplier (removing any suppliers which weren't in SupplyChain).
+- Merged FishNutrition and FishTypesCFValues for a star schema
 - The remaining columns in SupplyComposition added up the values in SupplyChain but not for all fish species.
 To double check that the amounts added up correctly I grouped a duplicate of SupplyComposition by commodity, species and year then used commodity as a pivot column to widen the table.
 There was only one value which didn't match due to more significant figures in one dataset (the salmon production values for 2019).
 - Deleted SupplyComposition because it no longer contained any different information from SupplyChain.
 - A conditional column, DataSupplierDetail, was created to split out DEFRA into DEFRA_eatenOut and DEFRA_household.